IanGBrennan/MonitorPhylogenomics/README.md

 **search.surface.R**: is a relatively simple script to refit a model or models in parallel from different starting parameters to facilitate model fitting with complex models.

 ## Map_ShapeFiles
+These are just the shapefiles of Australia needed for the spatial evolution walkthrough.
+Don't worry about these too much.